 RAWA volunteer responsibilities include:

-- obtaining or maintaining a current drivers licence
+- holding current open or provisional drivers licence

-- driving the ambulance and rescuing sick, injured and orphaned animals in the local Redlands area and adjoining areas of the Koala Coast
+- driving the ambulance and rescuing sick, injured and orphaned animals in the local Redland Coast area and adjoining areas of the Koala Coast

 - assisting Redland City Council wildlife officers with community education programs at schools and events